Caribbean Style Interior Design - Ideas That Brighten Any Space

 FAQ

-Choose rattan, bamboo, wicker, and teak for furniture pieces.
-Cotton and linen fabrics keep things cool.
+• Opt for rattan, bamboo, wicker and teak furniture pieces.
+This type of clothing is breathable thanks to the cotton and linen fabrics.
 Natural fibers like sisal or jute work great for rugs.
-These materials create comfort while hinting at island life.
+These materials allude to island life and offer effortless comfort.